 The menopause affects every woman differently, both physically and emotionally.
 It’s proven the impact on an individual’s health can affect absence and productivity, how they work and their relationships with colleagues.

-With recorded reports and incidents passing across my desk during 2020 it’s obvious discrimination cases will rise.
+With the incidents that have passed across my desk during 2021 it seems obvious that discrimination cases will rise.

-My concern is how many people aren’t aware of their rights and who are either not aware how to seek support or concerned what will happen if they do.
+What is concerning is how many people aren’t aware of their rights and who are either not aware how to seek support or concerned what will happen to them if they do.

-Having supported people suffering both direct and indirect workplace discrimination it seems SMEs are aligning policy to support, whilst the corporate beasts lag behind.
+Having supported people with claims for both direct and indirect workplace discrimination it seems the SMEs are developing policy to support their teams whilst the corporate beasts are lagging behind.

 There’s plenty of information and advice out there to support people in the workplace.
 Here’s a small list of resources I’ve come across recently: